john9francis/p2p-chat/client-server/todo/README.md

 # Overview

 {Provide a description the networking program that you wrote.
 Describe how to use your software.
 If you did Client/Server, then you will need to describe how to start both.}
+"Todo" is a client-server networking program where the client can access a todo list that is kept on the server.

 {Describe your purpose for writing this software.}